 Tour price does not include: Any airfare, whether on scheduled or charter flights; Pre- and post- land arrangements; Passport and visa expenses; Government arrival and departure taxes; Meals ashore; Baggage, cancellation and personal insurance (which is strongly recommended); Excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges and telecommunication charges; The customary gratuity at the end of the voyages for stewards and other service personnel aboard (guidelines will be provided).

-Arrival and departure airport is Ushuaia (USH).
-Please plan to arrive at a time convenient for you on November 6.
-If you please to take our complimentary Tierra del Fuego day trip, please arrive at your convenience on November 5.
-Please plan departures on November 26 in the late afternoon or evening.
+Arrival airport is El Tehuelche Airport (PMY) in Puerto Madryn and departure airport is Ushuaia (USH).
+Please plan to arrive at a time convenient for you on November 1.
+Please plan departures on November 22 in the late afternoon or evening.
 We highly recommend using a travel agent to book your flights.
 This is a remote part of the world and, from past experience, we know that it can get tricky rebooking your flight if it is cancelled or there are significant delays.
 Please ask and we will connect you with our agent.

 Items of Note